 2. Low-Maintenance Landscape

-Spencer Chambers, Realtor & Owner, The Chambers Organization
+Spencer Chambers, Real Estate Agent & Owner, The Chambers Organization

 Most people buying a house likely do not have much time to take care of it.
 A low-maintenance landscape is a good way to incorporate nature into the house without demanding too much time and effort from the homeowners.
 You can use non-needy plants and trees to instantly upgrade the look of a landscape without adding to the potential buyer’s duties.

 In whatever you decide to do landscape-wise, be sure to keep the focus on the main thing: the house.
 Designing the landscape to complement the elements you have already incorporated into the home will help the yard serve as the perfect entry and provide great curb appeal.
 For traditional homes, consider a more formal garden area.
 For eclectic home, consider low-budget plants that offer a pop of color.

 Brian Davis, Real Estate Investor & Co-Founder, Spark Rental

 Edging sidewalks and/or walkways with greens is a great way to enhance your fix and flip project.
 It’s simple to do yourself – all you need is a landscaping edger tool.
 Edging can make a huge difference in the overall appearance of your front walkway or sidewalk, and this only takes around 30 to 90 minutes of work.